Financial Management in the U.S. Small for-profit Companies

-You’ll have a an operating budget (or annual budget), which shows planned revenue and expenses, usually for the coming year.
-Budget amounts are usually divided into major categories, for example, salaries, benefits, computer equipment, office supplies, etc. You might also have cash budgets, which depicts the cash you expect to receive and pay over the near term, for example a month.
-You also might have capital budgets, which depict expenses to obtain or develop, and operate or maintain major pieces of equipment, for example, buildings, automobiles, computers, furniture, etc. Development of the budgets is usually driven by the chief executive.
+You’ll have an operating budget (or annual budget), which shows planned revenue and expenses, usually for the coming year.
+Budget amounts are usually divided into major categories, for example, salaries, benefits, computer equipment, office supplies, etc. You might also have a cash budget, which depicts the cash you expect to receive and pay over the near term, for example, a month.
+You also might have capital budgets, which depict expenses to obtain or develop and operate or maintain major pieces of equipment, for example, buildings, automobiles, computers, furniture, etc. Development of the budgets is usually driven by the chief executive.
 In the case of corporations, the board treasurer can take a strong role in developing and presenting the budget to the rest of the board.
 The board is responsible to authorize the yearly budgets.

 You’ll have a lot of small, recurring expenses that you’ll need to pay right away, for example, to buy a computer power cord, stamps, etc. You’ll probably work from a petty cash fund.
 You might establish this fund by writing a check to the fund, and noting on the check that it goes to the “petty cash” fund.
-You’ll withdraw from the fund by filling out a voucher that describes who took the money, how much, for what and on what date.
+You’ll withdraw from the fund by filling out a voucher that describes who took the money, how much, for what, and on what date.

 Usually, once a month, you’ll do trial balances.
 This activity usually starts by totaling the entries from the journal(s) into a general ledger.
 (As your business grows, you may use other types of ledgers, too, for example for equipment, payroll, etc.) When using double-entry accounting, you’ll add up totals on both sides of the ledger to make sure that total debits equal total credits.

 You’ll make sure that the individual postings and totals are correct by comparing each to its accompanying documentation.
-For example, your recording of cash disbursements will be compared to your bank’s monthly checking statement that indicates what checks you wrote over the month.
+For example, your recording of cash disbursements will be compared to your bank’s monthly checking statement which indicates what checks you wrote over the month.
 Your recording of cash disbursements will also be compared to accompanying invoices and other forms of billing to your business, to verify there was a need for each check that was written to pay bills.

-You will have various forms of internal controls to ensure the business is following its plans, minimize the likelihood of mistakes, avoid employee thefts, etc. There are a wide range of internal controls.
+You will have various forms of internal controls to ensure the business is following its plans, minimize the likelihood of mistakes, avoid employee thefts, etc. There is a wide range of internal controls.
 For example, you’ll be careful about whom you hire.
 You might have authorization lists about who can access which areas of the building, types of information, etc.